Bella Hadid, Yolanda Hadid Approve Of Anwar’s ‘Young Love’ With Nicola Peltz

-Bella Hadid and her mother Yolanda Hadid totally approve of Anwar’s “young love” with 22-year-old actress Nicola Peltz.
+Bella Hadid and her mother Yolanda Hadid totally approve of Anwar’s “young love” with 22-year-old actress, Nicola Peltz.

 On Monday, Bella Hadid gave her 17-year-old brother, Anwar, her blessing on his new relationship with Nicola Peltz.